 Meet The Haven’s Board of Directors.
-This dedicated group of volunteers are responsible for leading the organization by providing guidance and support to the Executive Director.
+This dedicated group of volunteers are responsible for leading the organization by providing guidance and support to the leadership team.

 Are you seeking a meaningful way to give back to The Haven?
 Are you interested in joining this collaborative, engaged, and respectful team?
 We’re currently seeking new members with specific expertise to help guide our not-for-profit, charitable organization.
 Learn more here.